-- 1. No estimates are available for restocking without grant aid. - 2.
-The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 3.
-Includes woodland restocked by natural regeneration (where known).
+- 2. Estimates of areas planted without grant aid are also included (where possible) up to 2009-10, but no estimates are available since then.
+As a result, the reported figures are likely to underestimate the true level of planting activity. - 3.
+The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 4.
+Includes woodland restocked by natural regeneration (where known). - 5.
+Restocking by natural regeneration in non-clearfell areas may be under-represented.